Ange230700/Ange230700/README.md

 ### About me

-Hello, my name is Ange Kouakou, and I am currently studying at ADA Tech School.
-I began my programming journey in high school in 2016-2017, where I learned the basics of the C language.
+I am currently studying at ADA Tech School.
+My journey into programming began in high school during the 2016–17 school year, when I learned the basics of the C programming language.
 I was captivated by the prospect of translating mathematical concepts into tangible creations on the screen.

-I quickly discovered that programming involves more than applying mathematical concepts.
-It is a discipline that requires solving real and complex problems in a logical and creative way and actively participating in constructing the digital world.
+I quickly discovered that programming involves more than applying mathematical concepts; it's a discipline that requires solving real and complex problems in a logical and creative way and actively participating in constructing the digital world.

-To confirm my career plans, I attended a five-month web development boot camp at Wild Code School.
+To confirm my career plans, I attended a five-month web development bootcamp at Wild Code School.
 This experience solidified my decision to become a web developer.
-Currently, at ADA Tech School, I am honing my front-end and back-end technology skills, including with TypeScript, PHP, Java, and Python.
+Currently, at ADA Tech School, I am honing my front-end and back-end technology skills, including TypeScript, Java, PHP, and Python.

-I have worked on several team projects, such as a PHP application to manage and plan an association's recycling operations.
-This project allowed me to master authentication and user rights management while developing my appreciation for teamwork and agile principles.
+I have worked on several team projects, such as an application developed with Vite, TypeScript, and React to visualize missing persons data recorded in the FBI system.
+This project allowed me to work with API calls and develop my appreciation for teamwork and agile principles.

 My goal is to obtain RNCP Level 6 certification as an application designer-developer.
-I am looking for a 12- to 36-month work-study program starting in June 2025, which involves four days at the company and one day of training.
-Working for your company would allow me to apply my full-stack skills and contribute to tangible projects.
+I am looking for a 12- or 36-month work-study program starting in June 2025 (four days at a company and one day of training).

 Ultimately, I aspire to earn RNCP Level 7 certification in software architecture and contribute to the development of robust and innovative solutions.